SCHEDULES

 George Washington was born February 22, 1732.

-George Washington was the first President of the United States of America.
+George Washington was the military leader of the American Revolution and the first president of the United States of America.
 He took his oath of office as the President of the United States on April 30, 1789.

 George Washington